-Today, I am sharing a few tips for math homework and how I have utilized it in the past at various different schools.
+Today, I am sharing a few tips for math homework and how I have utilized it in the past at various schools.
 I like to call it practical or the “minimalist approach”.

-What is the purpose of Math Homework?
+What is the purpose of Homework?

-What is a Practical Amount of math Homework?
+What is a Practical Amount of Math Homework?

 How to Communicate Homework?